 Our Workforce Services programs provide required tuition, fees, books and transportation.
 Academic planning, job placement assistance and emergency financial assistance is also available to qualifying students.

-- Basic Food Education & Training Program (BFET): Available to students receiving federally issued Basic Food Benefits.
+- Basic Food Employment & Training Program (BFET): Available to students receiving federally issued Basic Food Benefits.

-- WorkFirst Program: Available to students on Temporary Assistance for Needy Families (TANF)
+- WorkFirst program: Available to students receiving Temporary Assistance for Needy Families (TANF)

 - Worker Retraining program: Available to students who receive or have exhausted unemployment benefits, are "displaced homemakers," veterans, or formerly self employed.

 - Opportunity Grant: Available to low–income adults pursuing an approved program.
 Students may receive funds to cover tuition and mandatory fees up to 45 credits and up to $1,000 for books and supplies per academic year.

 To find out if you qualify for funding, take a brief survey and sign up for a workshop at startnextquarter.org.
 For questions and concerns please contact our Workforce Services office at WorkforceServices@seattlecolleges.edu or 206.934.3854.
 Learn more about other ways to pay for college.